ionic-team/capacitor/site/docs-md/plugins/android.md

 ### Export to Capacitor

-By using the `@NativePlugin` and `@PluginMethod()` annotations in your plugins, you make them available to Capacitor, but you still need an extra step, you have to register your plugin's class in your Acitivity so Capacitor is aware of it:
+By using the `@NativePlugin` and `@PluginMethod()` annotations in your plugins, you make them available to Capacitor, but you still need an extra step in your application to make Capacitor aware of the plugins.

-To register the plugin in your Activity:
+This is done in your apps `MainActivity`, where you `add` it in e.g. `src/main/java/com/example/myapp/MainActivity.java` like so:

 ```java
 // Other imports...